Women's Packing Guide to the Salkantay Trek

 My thermal base layers my top is Icebreaker Women's Everyday LS Crewe and my bottoms are Smartwool Women's Merino 250 Baselayer Bottom.
 While they're from different companies, they're both made from merino wool.
 I recommend the merino over synthetic because I feel it keeps you warmer.
 This is only my personal opinion and encourage you to make the best choice for your body.

 Gloves and Mittens

 It's important to have both gloves and mittens.
 The mittens will keep your fingers close together making them warmer when it's really cold.
 The gloves are great because they are small enough to fit under your mittens if you feel like you need an extra layer and if it's really sunny and your hands are getting burned (yes, I know this from painful experience.) you can wear them then too.
-I use Compression Lightweight Sport Running Gloves and Scott USA Women's Ultimate Down Mittens.
+I use a Lightweight Sport Glove and Down Mittens.

 Raise your hand if you want to wear your hiking boots after you get to camp.
 That's right, nobody!
 You'll need a pair of comfy camp shoes.
 Get yourself a pair of Crocs.
 They have so many different styles and every pair is really light.
 I can't stand the look and feel of the original Crocs, so I have the Crocs Work Women's Alice Mary Jane Shoes.
 They take up less room in my bag then normal Crocs do and they're so cute the double as everyday shoes with a skirt.
 What can I say I love equipment that does double duty!